reinator/tutorial_metabarcoding/_pages/handsOn_1.md

 Before you plot this result, I want you to plot a genomescope plot for another file FIRST!!

-Inside the shared directory for your species (`~/Share/<species-Code>_data/`), you are going to find two files called:
+Inside the shared directory for your species (`/home/ubuntu/Share/<species-Code>_data/`), you are going to find two files called:

 ```console
 <species>.ccs.total.fasta.gz
 <species>.total.histo
 ```

-Download the file \<species\>.total.histo to your local machine (if you need to help for that, we have instructions on downloading/uploading files in [this](https://eukaryotic-genome-assembly.github.io/logging_on/) tutorial), go to the [Genomescope](http://qb.cshl.edu/genomescope/) page and upload the file there.
+Download the file \<species\>.total.histo to your local machine (if you need help for that, we have instructions on downloading/uploading files in [this](https://eukaryotic-genome-assembly.github.io/logging_on/) tutorial), go to the [Genomescope](http://qb.cshl.edu/genomescope/) page and upload the file there.
 You should change the **Description** to the name of your species, and the **kmer** to 31.
 Then plot.
 People working with drUrtUren1 also need to set the kmer max count to 10000.

 Save the image of both versions of the plot - normal and log scale - somewhere in your computer.